katsup07/gamer/README.md

 ## Auth and Admin Routes
 Users must first be registered before using auth post/put routes.
 Use Postman to register users.<br>
 <br>
 However, it is not currently possible to give users admin status outside of the database.
 This is required to delete data.
-The following test user's _id can be used for testing the admin delete routes by authenticating and receiving a valid token:
+The following test user can be used for testing the admin delete routes by authenticating and receiving a valid token:
 ```
 {
     "email": "luke7@bear.com",